wordpress-mobile/WordPress-iOS/docs/voiceover-guidelines.md

 ### <a name="prefer-disabling"></a>Prefer Disabling Instead of Hiding Elements

-A common UI pattern is hiding elements, such as buttons, until users can use them.
+A common UI pattern is hiding elements (e.g. buttons) until users can use them.

 <img src="images/voiceover-guidelines/hidden-button.gif" width="320">